danfuzz/samizdat/doc/parsing-in-samizdat.md

 If parsing fails (a value was not `yield`ed), then the return value is ignored.

-The default `yield` value of a parsing function is a list of all the items that it parsed, though that may be overridden by using a filtering clause (see below).
+The default `yield` value of a parsing function is whatever the yielded result is from the *last* item in the list of items to match in the function.
+This default can be overridden by using a filtering clause (see below).

 ### Matching character sequences